olliesharp5/rock-paper-scissors-lizard-spock/README.md

 * Cursor missing from buttons - This bug was resolved by adding the "cursor" atrribute in CSS.
 * Round counter doesnt reset to zero in line with player scores - This bug occurred as the `updateRound()` function was not called in the `resetScores()` function.
 To fix this issue I only needed to update the 'resetScores()' function to include the UpdateRound() function.
 * Upon resetting the game, the pictures wouldn't return to their default "question mark" images - This bug was fixed by calling the player and computer default images in the resetScores function.
 Additionally I needed to define the variables playerPicture and botPicture at the beginning af the function
+* Upon resetting the game, the win/loss message failed to dissapear -

 #### Unfixed Bugs